Walter Sydney Lazarus-Barlow

 Walter Sydney Lazarus-Barlow FRCP (born Walter Sydney Lazarus; 18 July 1865 – 15 January 1950) was an English physician who was professor of experimental pathology at the Middlesex Hospital.
 He was a specialist in cancer and was one of the first physicians to research the effects of X-rays and radium on that disease.
 In 1909, he gave the Croonian Lecture on the subject of Radioactivity and Carcinoma.

 Early life

 Lazarus-Barlow was born to John Barnett Lazarus, a Russian-born Jew who converted to Christianity, and his wife Martha E. Lazarus (née Barlow).
 At the age of 21, he added his mother's maiden name to his own by deed poll.
 According to family legend, he was able to trace his ancestry to the important Torah scholar of the Middle Ages Moses Maimonides through his father, and to the writer Sarah Trimmer through his mother.
 His brother was the banker and businessman Ernest Lazarus (1855 or 1856–1914).

-Lazarus-Barlow was educated at the City of London School and entered Downing College, University of Cambridge, on a scholarship in 1884 from where he obtained his MB.
+Lazarus-Barlow was educated at the City of London School and entered Downing College, Cambridge on a scholarship in 1884 from where he obtained his MB.